Also known as:Promyelocytic Leukemia/Retinoic Acid Receptor Alpha [PML-RARA t(15;17)(q22;q12)]; Acute Promyelocytic Leukemia; AML-M3

 - Excessive bleeding, bruising, or inappropriate blood clotting

 Early in APL, a person may have few or no symptoms.
 As time passes and normal blood cells are crowded out of the bone marrow and the number of abnormal leukemic cells increases, a person may experience anemia, prolonged bleeding, and recurrent infections.
-Those with APL may experience both bleeding and inappropriate clotting, with DIC (disseminated intravascular coagulation) as a potential life-threatening complication.
+Those with APL may experience both bleeding and inappropriate clotting if they develop disseminated intravascular coagulation (DIC), a potentially life-threatening complication of APL.
+Once APL has been diagnosed, PML-RARA molecular testing is ordered periodically to monitor the response to treatment and monitor for leukemic cells that remain after treatment (minimal residual disease) or for disease recurrence.

-A chromosome analysis may sometimes be ordered when a PML-RARA gene sequence is not detected and the doctor suspects another rearrangement involving the RARA gene may be present.
+A standard cytogenetic analysis may sometimes be ordered when a PML-RARA gene sequence is not detected and the healthcare practitioner suspects another rearrangement involving the RARA gene may be present.

 What does the test result mean?